 The Glenohumeral joint (shoulder ball and socket joint)

 Ask someone to point at the shoulder joint, and the chances are they will point at the Glenohumeral joint (GHJ).
-The Glenohumeral joint is a ball and socket joint which provides a large proportion of the movement at the shoulder girdle.
+The Glenohumeral joint is a ball and socket joint enabling most of the shoulder girdle movement.

-- The humerus is further supported by the glenoid labrum.
-This is a ring of fibrous cartilage which extends the fossa slightly, making it wider and deeper.
-As a result it adds slightly to joint stability.
+The glenoid labrum further supports the humerus.
+This is a ring of fibrous cartilage which extends the fossa slightly, making the joint capsule wider and deeper.
+As a result, it adds slightly to joint stability.